LadybirdBrowser/libjs-test262/README.md

 ## Usage

-To clone test262, clone serenity and build Lagom run:
+To clone test262, clone ladybird and build Lagom run:

 ```console
 ./setup.sh
 ```

 The repositories will only be cloned if they don't exist yet locally.
-If `SERENITY_SOURCE_DIR` is set, it will be used to compile the runner instead of cloning serenity.
+If `SERENITY_SOURCE_DIR` is set, it will be used to compile the runner instead of cloning ladybird.

 Once that's done, run: